Virtual Cave

 When tubular lava stalactites form, they may extrude material through their centers which accumulates beneath them.
 The resulting stalagmite (sometimes called a driblet spire) has a blobby appearance, much like a dripping wax candle might produce.
 They are typically no more than a foot high, but some over six feet high are known.

 Drip stalagmites are typically wider at their base, like their limestone counterparts.
-But they may be more uniformly thin, as in the remarkable grouping in the second photo.
-In the lowest photo we see a drip stal at the base of a long tubular lava stalactite.
-On the right side is a very rare extruded lava formation known as a lava cockscomb.
+But they may be more uniformly thin, as in the remarkable grouping in photo #2.
+Photo #4 shows that not all lava stalagmites are free standing, but may form along a wall.
+In photo #5 we see a drip stal at the base of a long tubular lava stalactite that fed the material piled up beneath it.
+On the right side of the same photo is a very rare extruded lava formation known as a lava cockscomb.
+Photos 6 and 7 show more detail on some drip stals and how they can vary, and photo 8 shows a lava tube floor dense with them.

 AUTHOR: Dave Bunnell